Cubs vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Justin Steele (13-3) for his 23rd start of the season.
+- The Cubs will send Kyle Hendricks (4-6) to the mound for his 17th start this season.

-- In 22 starts this season, he's earned a quality start in 13 of them.

-- Steele has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Hendricks has pitched five or more innings in two straight games and will look to extend that streak.

-- He has five appearances with no earned runs allowed in 22 chances this season.
+- He has one appearance with no earned runs allowed in 16 chances this season.

 |Opponent